andres-erbsen/dename-writeup/dename.md

 If an old profile exists, `oldSignature` is a signature on the request with the old key.
 * `getRoot()`:  Return the hash of the current directory state signed by all servers.
-* `lookup(name) -> (profile, proof)`:  Return the profile that the name points to, along with a proof that the name-profile pair is present in the directory.
+* `lookup(name) -> (profile, proof)`:  Return the profile that the name points to, along with a proof that the name-profile pair is present in the directory and up to date.
 Clients can check the proof against the latest root hash.

 We envision that `dename`'s first-come-first-served registration policy